 Guidance documents 4i, 4iii, 4 iv and 4 v provide guidance and support for those completing the nomination form for new external examiners.
 4ii gives guidance on the information that should be sent to the new EE.

 Template documents: 4a is the template to use for the nomination of a new external examiner.
-Templates 4 b, c and d are the external examiner annual report templates that should be completed as appropriate.
+Templates 4, b and d are the external examiner annual report templates that should be completed as appropriate.
 The templates are for use by both in-house EEs and collaborative partner EEs.

 Guidance 5(v) under review

-AME activity is owned by each faculty/department and is reported into the University Teaching and Learning Committee.
+EME activity is owned by each faculty/department and is reported into the Faculty Quality Committees and the University Teaching and Learning Committee.
 AQS oversee the management and operation of the process and provide guidance as appropriate.

-The main LQEH section 7 provides an overview of the operation of the AME and Collaborative Partner AMR process.
-This outlines the purpose and format of AME and indicates the different stages, the timescales and deadlines for the process.
+The main LQEH section 7 provides an overview of the operation of the EME and Collaborative Partner EME process.
+This outlines the purpose and format of EME and indicates the different stages, the timescales and deadlines for the process.

-Guidance documents 7i, 7ii and 7iii provide guidance and support for those completing the AMR document.
-This includes detail on how to complete the AMR, what evidence to consider when writing the AMR and creating appropriate actions, and an example of a completed AMR.
+Guidance documents 7i, 7ii and 7iii provide guidance and support for collaborative partners completing the EMER document.
+This includes detail on how to complete the report, what evidence to consider to create appropriate actions, and an example of a completed EMER.

-Template documents: There is a ‘standard’ AMR template which is circulated to each collaborative partner, as well as different templates for partnerships that are closing, and for collaborative partners delivering apprenticeship provision.
+Template documents: There is a ‘standard’ EMER template which is circulated to each collaborative partner, as well as different templates for partnerships that are closing, and for our overseas campus provision.

 To ensure the quality of the student learning experience the University may carry out internal audits and reviews on an ad hoc basis, as identified by the Assurance Committee.
 These internal audits may be carried out in the response by normal review processes identifying the need for additional scrutiny or to specific concerns raised internally or externally.